 Table 8-1 Alarm Conditions Error Message Cause Action LINE No mains supply synchronisation pulses being received.
 The three-phase supply is used in a cross-over detection circuit to generate timing pulses for accurate phase control and firing the triac.
 If the phase detection fails on one or two phases then there is no pulse to use to measure phase angle and the LINE error message is generated.
 Meanwhile, all circuits on the healthy phases will continue to work normally.
 There is a phase detection within the controller.
 The most common error is either the absence of one phase or, if a plug has been rewired incorrectly, a swapped phase and neutral.
 In rare cases, a fault within the circuit may cause the LINE error message.
 If a LINE error message occurs, switch off and isolate the controller then check supply wiring for presence of all three phases.
-REV The card has detected an abnormal input at the thermocouple termination that indicates a shorted or reversed thermocouple. that indicates the controller and investigate the T/C An open circuit thermocouple has been detected and no auto-response has been selected in the T/C Open Error column of the Setup page.
+REV The card has detected an abnormal input at the thermocouple termination that indicates a shorted or reversed thermocouple.
+If the REV alarm persists, switch off the controller and investigate the offending zone.
+The offending zone can also be slaved to a good zone until you have time to clear the fault.
+T/C An open circuit thermocouple has been detected and no auto-response has been selected in the T/C Open Error column of the Setup page.
 For immediate recovery you can either slave that control zone to an adjacent zone or change to open loop control.